DarkGhostHunter/Laralocker/README.md

         $event->user->notify(
             new TicketAvailableNotification($ticket)
         );

-        // Release the Slot
-        // $this->releaseSlot(); // Not needed for Laravel 6.0
     }
 }
 ```

 Let's start checking what each method does.

-### Starting with `reserveSlot()` and ending with `releaseSlot()`

-The `reserveSlot()` method boots up the locking system to reserve the job slot.
-Ideally, this should be in the first line of code, but as long is present before any call to the `$this->slot` will be fine.

-The `releaseSlot()` method tells the locking system to release the job, like a "light clean up".
-This should be the last line of code.

-The `clearSlot()` only frees the reserved slot before you use `fail()` or `release()`.
-It allows for other jobs to re-use the slot immediately, avoiding "slot jumping".

 ### `startFrom()`

 When the Job asks where to start, this will be used to get the "last slot" used.

-If it's the first, its fine to return `null`.
+If it's the first, it's fine to return `null`.

 Once this starting point is retrieved, the Locker will save it in the Cache.
-Subsequent calls to the starting point will be use the Cache instead of of executing this method in each Job.
+Subsequent calls to the starting point will be use the Cache instead of  executing this method in each Job.

 This is used only when the first Job hits the queue, or if the cache returns null (maybe because you flushed it).